mastoj/FSharpIntro/slides/index.md

 * Introduction to exercises
 * Module 1 - Modelling with types, and get used to the tooling
 * Module 2 - Functions, operators, pattern matching, option and little bit of lists
-* Module 3 - More lists, maps
+* Module 3 - More options, lists
-* Module 4 - Basic OO
+* Module 4 - Maps and basic OO
 * Module 5 - Composistion

 </div>